loxia01/FormatColumn/README.md

-# PSFormatColumn
+# FormatColumn
-PSFormatColumn module contains the function Format-Column that formats input object data as columns.
+FormatColumn module contains the function Format-Column that formats input object data as columns.
 ## Installation
 Download the module file (`.psm1`) and then create a new module folder in your `PSModulePath`.
 Default `PSModulePath` is:

 - for a specific user: `$Env:UserProfile\Documents\WindowsPowerShell\Modules\`
 - for all users: `$Env:ProgramFiles\WindowsPowerShell\Modules\`

-Name the new module folder exactly as the `.psm1` file, in this case `PSFormatColumn` and then copy the downloaded module file to that folder.
+Name the new module folder exactly as the `.psm1` file, in this case `FormatColumn` and then copy the downloaded module file to that folder.
 PowerShell will now automatically find the module and its functions.
 ## Functions
 ### Format-Column
 #### Syntax